schv/moga-sched/README.md

+# Exam Timetables using MOGA
-# Exam Timetabling with Genetic Algorithm
+An attempt in solving exam scheduling with Multi-Objective Genetic Algorithm

 ## Dataset
 University of Toronto Benchmark Data v2